Solving Markov Decision Problems

 Submitting of the results

-Please prepare a concise report describing the results obtained in each part of the assignment, with necessary explanations, interpretations, and conclusions.
-In the report, please list all resources used, both literature, as well as specific program modules: program libraries other than default libraries, and possibly used ready-made programs or fragments of programs complete with their sources.
+Please prepare a concise report describing the results obtained in each part of the assignment, with the necessary explanations, interpretations, and conclusions.

-Additionally, please create a development package containing all of the necessary source files, data sets created (please do not send the data files included with the assignment), which are necessary to run the programs, The method of compiling and running the programs should be described in the README file included in the package.
+Additionally, please supply a development package containing all the necessary source files, created data sets (please do not send the data files included in the assignment), which are necessary to run the programs.
+The method of compiling and running the programs should be clearly and completely described in the README file included in the package.

-The package should allow the developed programs to be run on other MDP instances compliant with the requirements of this assignment.
+The package should enable the developed programs to be tested on other MDP instances compliant with the requirements of this assignment.